Q: Does a pass entitle my child to ride any bus he/she chooses?

 Q: What happens if a child doesn't follow the rules?

-As of Monday, November 7, bus drivers will have citation forms on the bus.
+An Incident Report Form will be filed and the parents will be informed.
+All bus drivers will have citation forms on the bus.
 Citations will be used as a tool by the bus drivers to maintain a safe environment on the buses for all students.
-The issuance of citations will be managed in partnership with Principals at each of the schools.

 Q: Can my child's bus pass be taken away?